-There are three matters scheduled for a vote:
+There are two matters scheduled for a vote:

-- Election of two directors (Proposal 1); - Ratification of selection by the Audit Committee of the Board of Directors of OUM & Co.
-LLP as independent registered public accounting firm of the Company for its fiscal year ending December 31, 2016 (Proposal 2); and - To approve, on an advisory basis, the compensation of the Company's named executive officers as disclosed in the accompanying proxy statement (Proposal 3).
+- Election of two directors (Proposal 1); and - Ratification of selection by the Audit Committee of the Board of Directors of OUM & Co.
+LLP as independent registered public accounting firm of the Company for its fiscal year ending December 31, 2017 (Proposal 2).